Skip to main content

 Summary

-COVID-19 is impacting the grief experiences of people bereaved during the pandemic, whilst also affecting the bereavement services that support them.
-This mixed methods study investigates the experiences and needs of bereaved people and bereavement services in three work packages (WPs):
+This mixed-methods study investigates the experiences and needs of bereaved people and bereavement services in three work packages (WPs):

-WP1: A UK survey at three time points: baseline, seven and 13 months post-death.
+• WP1 – A UK survey at three time points: baseline, seven months, and 13 months post-death.
 Recruitment will be via social media, organisations representing minority ethnic groups, and bereavement organisations.
 Questions will investigate the impact of end-of-life and post-death experiences during COVID-19 and subsequent access to, needs for and experiences of bereavement support.
 Validated measures will assess grief and coping response, social support, prolonged grief disorder (PGD) and quality of life (QoL).

 Aims